Go to the Staff section

 Go to the Alumni section

 Go to the Study here section

 Go to the Support us section

-2.1 The University adopts the definition of collaborative provision (as articulated in chapter B10 of the UK Quality Code) as any learning opportunities leading or contributing to the award of academic credit or a qualification that are delivered, assessed or supported through an arrangement with one or more organisations other than the degree-awarding body.
-In other words: any arrangement in which Oxford Brookes awards a qualification or credit, on the basis of education provided by, with or at another organisation, either in the UK or elsewhere in the world.
+2.1 The University adopts the definition of collaborative provision (previously set out in the UK Quality Code, B10) as any learning opportunities leading or contributing to the award of academic credit or a qualification that are delivered, assessed or supported through an arrangement with one or more other organisations.
+That is, any arrangement in which Oxford Brookes awards a qualification or credit, on the basis of education provided by, with or at another organisation, either in the UK or elsewhere in the world.

 2.3 The University’s approach to collaborative provision is driven by its mission and corporate aims, to “…develop mutually beneficial partnerships to facilitate the application of the university’s education, research, and knowledge transfer nationally and internationally…” More details of the University’s 2020 Strategy can be found on the Strategy 2020 webpage